Are you struggling to produce a social media report that will impress your clients?

-In this article, I'll dive into what you should follow if you want to create social media reports for your clients.
+In this article, I'll dive into what you should follow if you want to create a monthly social media report for your clients.

 - See how your clients rank against top competitors on social media

 - Engagement and engagement rates

 - Brand hashtags' performance